About

 As an educator, Andrew has previously taught at the Fessenden School, Ghostlight Theater Camp and Hyde School.
 Andrew returned to Westminster in 2021, working in the advancement office for two years before returning to the classroom.

 Andrew and his wife, Collins, live in Edge House with their Maine Coon cat, Lazenby.
-In his free time, Andrew enjoys cycling, spending time in Maine, and writing music and plays.
+In his free time, Andrew enjoys cycling, hiking, spending time in Maine, and writing music and plays.

 • Photo of A-men Rasheed